Live Music Archive (etree.org)

 Where can I find other recordings by [trade-friendly band] that aren’t in the collection?

-If the artist is OK with Internet trading, you may be able to find downloadable recordings through http://bt.etree.org.
+If the artist is OK with Internet trading, you may be able to find downloadable recordings through http://bt.etree.org or https://www.shnflac.net/.

-Also, check http://db.etree.org or https://etreedb.org to find people who have copies of shows and who may be willing to trade.
+Also, check https://etreedb.org to find people who have copies of shows and who may be willing to trade.

-Lastly, you can check out a band’s own fan forums and mailing lists.
+Lastly, you can check out a band’s own fan forums, Facebook groups, reddit communities, and mailing lists.
 Good luck!

 What file formats are accepted for contributions to the Live Music Archive?